xususan/apcomp-221/README.md

 We are using Python 3 (any version should work).
 We also use PyTest for testing purposes.

-## Counters

-count_column_uniques helps us understand the distribution of our quasi-identifiers, by printing out what the unique values are for each quasi-identifier column, and the number of times each value appears in the dataset.

-Example usage:

-    python3 count_columns_uniques.py mid_sample_set.csv quasi.config

 ## Run tests

 First install pytest: